-Looking to find a ‘‰’ key on your keyboard?
+Typing the per mille sign on your Linux machine seems like a chase for see-through swimming unicorns?
 Tired of copying the symbol from the web to paste?
-Find out here how to insert the per mille sign (‰) on Linux using the “Compose” key.
+Find out here how to insert the per mille sign (‰) on Linux reliably using the “Compose” key ⤓.

 First, Heavy Lifting